forgeflux-org/spec/rfc/2-rooms-and-events.md/2-rooms-and-events.md

 ## Summary

-This RFC proposes a model of sharing data in the Forge Fed protocol through a concept of rooms and events.
+This RFC proposes a model of sharing data in the Forgeflux protocol through a concept of rooms and events.
 A room can be subscribed to, unsubscribed from and can contain nested rooms, which themselves are fully capable as parent rooms.
 Events are used to describe various types